 What’s bizarre is that seemingly flourishing social media accounts are dressing up clips from the 80s or 90s and making videos that are getting millions of views.
 It seems everyone is a bit of a sucker for clickbaity link titles (like the Daily Mail Online’s ENTIRE website!).
 But why?
 Of course, it’s all part of our curious human nature and our desire to see things that amuse and interest us – as we grow older we have fewer and fewer surprises, especially free ones!
 So it would stand to reason that the principles underpinning clickbait have been known and utilised for decades, pretty much ever since we’ve had printed media, in fact.
 But what happens when click-bait spirals out of control?
 Think about it.
 More and more companies are vying for our attention, making the internet a fierce battleground for marketers to grabs precious attention.
 What will happen is simply more outlandish and crazy stories, images and pictures will surface with more and more ridiculous headlines and questionable content?
 Well, would it surprise you, that the clickbait of its day is widely accepted as the major cause of the Spanish American war of 1898?

 Similarly to the way thousands of companies are marketing to us over the internet, two newspapers in late 19th century New York experienced a similar issue.
-The people of New York had the choice between two major newspapers.
+The people of New York had a choice between two major newspapers.
 They could ‘click’ (buy) the New York World and see what that had to offer, or they could go for the New York Journal.
 Both the newspapers were desperate to out-circulate the other as every single copy sold meant increased influence within the city and increased advertising revenues – almost exactly as websites need web traffic.
 The Journal was owned by William Randolph Hearst whilst the World had been acquired by Joseph Pulitzer (the dude the Pulitzer prize is named after).
-Neither Hearst nor Pulitzer were prepared to back down in the circulation war and the Cuban War of Independence, which was raging about 1300 miles south, provided the perfect ammunition for both sides.
+Neither Hearst nor Pulitzer was prepared to back down in the circulation war and the Cuban War of Independence, which was raging about 1300 miles south, provided the perfect ammunition for both sides.